MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_update_partial.md

 ## Source code

 ### REST
-The example source code cointains a prepopulated collection of articles.
+The example source code contains a pre-populated collection of articles.
 Fetch any of them.
 Run:

 ```
 curl -v http://localhost:4000/articles